Superfantastisch/package-security-checker/README.md

 # Package Security Checker

+This tool initially runs package checks based on the affected packages list from the source: [@https://socket.dev/blog/ongoing-supply-chain-attack-targets-crowdstrike-npm-packages](https://socket.dev/blog/ongoing-supply-chain-attack-targets-crowdstrike-npm-packages)
+It is possible, that the list is currently not up to date.

 > **⚠️ DISCLAIMER**: This tool is provided as-is without any guarantees.
 I cannot guarantee that it will work correctly or find all affected packages.
 This is a recommendation tool, not a guarantee of security.
 I will not be responsible for any damages or costs arising from affected npm packages.
 Use this tool as part of a comprehensive security strategy, not as your only security measure.

 A Node.js CLI tool that scans your `package-lock.json` file to detect packages that may contain malware or security vulnerabilities.
 This tool checks your installed packages against a curated list of known affected packages.